IEBH/sra-spider/README.md

 ==========
 This module is part of the [Bond University Centre for Research in Evidence-Based Practice](https://github.com/CREBP) Systematic Review Assistant suite of tools.

-The SRA-Spider module takes a reference library and attempts to 'spider' for other references - that is, look for citations from and to each reference.
+The SRA-Spider module takes a reference library and attempts to 'spider' for other references - that is, look for citations chaining backwards and forwards.

+This module is interacts with multiple databases and depends heavily on native IDs to access the chaining apis.
+As such, it is recommended that a reference library be foraged [SRA-Forager](https://github.com/CREBP/sra-forager) prior to spidering.

 The operation is as follows: